MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live-sandboxes.md

 When you make changes to your service configuration, these need to be published from Partner Center before the changes are picked up by the rest of Xbox Live and can be seen by your title.

-You publish to what is called a development sandbox.
+You publish to a *development sandbox*.
-These allow you to work on changes to your title in an isolated environment.
+Sandboxes allow you to work on changes to your title in an isolated environment.
-These offer several benefits described in the below section.

 By default, Xbox One Consoles and Windows 10 PCs are in the RETAIL sandbox.

 ## Benefits

-Development sandboxes offer a few benefits:
+Development sandboxes offer several benefits:

 1. You can iterate on changes to an update for your title without affecting the currently available version.
 2. Some tools only work in a development sandbox for security reasons.